michellelmc/m31-frame/README.md

 # m31-frame
-Python code for converting RA and dec to M31-centric galactic coordinates
+Python code for converting RA and dec to M31-centric galactic coordinates.
+Written in collaboration with Paula Gherghinescu.

 # Description